ScienceLiveHub/template4sciencelive/README.md

-# template4sciencelive
+# Create Nanopublication Templates For sciencelive

-Create nanopublication template for Science Live
+Python scripts to help generating nanopublication templates for the Science Live Project.